 So what are the warnings signs of an overspending life?

 You worry that others will judge you for your spending choices so you continue to say yes to evenings out even though you’ve run out of money.

 For, well, emergencies.
 If an unexpected bill or emergency happens your only recourse is to put it on a credit card or dive deeper into your overdraft.

 You need to read this post: Emergency Fund Examples: 23 (Unexpected) Reasons Why You Need One

 There’s nothing wrong with using your credit card for everyday spending as long as you pay it off in full every month.
 When you can’t do that you have a problem.

 When you get paid you’re back in the black but within a few days you’ve dipped into your overdraft and there you stay until next payday.

-6. You don’t have retirement savings – you’re too busy paying for today to think about or plan for your retirement which may be many years away.
+You’re too busy paying for today to think about or plan for your retirement which may be many years away.

-You haven’t saved up for that longed for holiday so it’s whacked onto the credit card and you promise yourself you’ll do better next time.
+You haven’t saved for the holiday you have already booked so it’s whacked onto the credit card and you promise yourself you’ll do better next time.